sstelfox/stelfox.net/content/notes/aide.md

 volume mounted at a known location to store the current database.

-This database will likely need to be updated after every system update as critical binaries and config files may have been updated.
+This database will likely need to be updated after every system update as critical binaries and configuration files may have been updated.
 If an automation system like [puppet][1] is in use, automatic modification of configuration files or installed packages may also trigger this.

 ## Initial Setup

-The defaults are reasonably sane so you can continue with the default config that ships with several distributions, but there are several things it will miss.
+The defaults are reasonably sane so you can continue with the default configuration that ships with several distributions, but there are several things it will miss.
 Arch Linux's default doesn't catch:

 * SELinux and extended attributes (though SELinux doesn't apply)
 * Permissions and security hearings under /dev